-As Father’s Day approaches, it’s a good time to remember the legendary figures who shaped modern public relations.
+As Father’s Day approaches, it’s a good time to remember the fathers of PR who shaped modern public relations.
 As those of us who work in PR practice the science (and art) of the profession, we rarely think about how it evolved.
-It’s fascinating to chart the growth of public relations over the last century by looking at those who had the vision to create the industry.
+It’s fascinating to chart the growth of public relations over the last century by looking at the pioneers who had the vision to create the public relations industry.

 Lee was a leader in media relations

 Ivy Ledbetter Lee (1877-1934) is credited with refining the art of media relations, but his most celebrated engagement was a train wreck – literally.
 He helped Pennsylvania Railroad Company manage the press’s coverage of a fatal 1906 railway accident by using a document called a press release.
 He invited reporters to the site of the accident rather than trying to cover it up, embracing what was then a very unusual practice of transparency.
 Lee also proposed to John D. Rockefeller Jr. the concept of two-way internal communications to improve the company’s image after a mine strike massacre.
 Lee urged Rockefeller to visit aggrieved coal miners and make a public event out of the outreach.
 In his 1906 manifesto, “Declaration of Principles,” he articulated his recommendation for honest, open, and accurate communications between companies and the public.
 But his reputation was mixed; despite his introduction of transparency into the practice of PR, Lee, like Herb Schmertz 60 years later, was hailed as an innovator but also criticized for working with the “robber barons” of the time.
 Some things never change.